 Special exhibitions allow items to be displayed in a new and intimate context.

+The Treasury is a purpose-built display area which gives the opportunity for a series of special exhibitions that focus upon areas of the collection that cannot usually be displayed in the staterooms.
 In recent years there have been exhibitions of the world famous Burghley collection of Chinese snuff bottles, rare Japanese Kakiemon ceramics, of treasures from the Elizabethan period, European ceramics and a stunning collection of Japanese Lacquer.

 Our 2020 Exhibition continues the celebration of 500 years since the birth of William Cecil, with items displayed from that period, some of which are believed to have been at Burghley during Lord Burghley’s lifetime.

 The ‘William Cecil, Builder of Burghley Exhibition’ will feature a wide selection of rare items relating to the Treasurer’s life and times.
 These will include his atlas which contains hand coloured maps carrying his annotations.
 A Chinese silver-mounted porcelain bowl presented by Queen Elizabeth I and the earliest known plan of a London house and garden – Cecil on the Strand.
 A splendid selection of 16th Century objects will be included, with silver, ceramics and rare books stretching back to William Cecil’s period.